kailash-manasarovar/statement/docs/timeline/2023/december.md

     - We had been out one night and he walked a little way towards my home with me, and the whole time he kept blinking and winking at me, while grinning, in an extraordinarily weird manner.
     - So weird, in fact, I mentioned it to the French woman in disgust.
     - The man was Greek and may have been one of the [muscle men](#muscle-men-outside-the-tunnel) I just mentioned.

+#### The unhappy Spanish women

+- Aside from the few women who did talk to me at the retreat center, there were a bunch of Spanish women in attendance.
+- They had been there for a while already before I arrived.
+- They were extremely miserable, all of them.
+- They didn't talk to me, didn't look at me, hardly acknowledged me at all.
+- I didn't pay attention to this at the time.
+- The [Finnish lady](#the-finnish-lady) had also been there a while before I arrived.
+- She said something disparaging about them, as if they were simply miserable people.
+- I suspect she had something to do with why they were all so collectively unhappy.
+- I wonder if they also knew what was happening to me, and it upset them?
+- Are Spanish women wholly aware of what their porn-addict men are brazenly doing to female porn-gang targets; drugging, sedating, getting obsessed over, raping, and consuming and paying for the resultant illegal porn?

 #### DAO